MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-roundtrip-VSIXs.md

 * Open the *source.extension.vsixmanifest* file in Visual Studio.
 * Open the **Install Targets** tab.
 * Change the **Version Range** to [14.0, 17.0).
 The '[' tells Visual Studio to include 14.0 and all versions past it.
-The  ')' tells Visual Studio to include all versions up to, but not including version 17.0.
+The  ')' tells Visual Studio to include all versions up to, but not including, version 17.0.
 * Save all changes and close all instances of Visual Studio.

 ![Installation Targets Image](media/visual-studio-installation-targets-example.png)